 - After the final acquisition decision, the property is divided in units worth $1 each.
 For instance, if a property is $2,000,000, there will be 2 million available units.

-- Shares get listed on addy and every investor will have the opportunity to purchase 1 to 1500 units (Accredited members have a higher limit) per property.
+- Shares get listed on addy and every investor will have the opportunity to purchase 1 to 2500 units (free plan members can buy up to 1500 units) per property.